 A way to glean an understanding of the true passenger experience of people with disabilities, senior citizens, and veterans in using public transportation/shared-ride or other means of transportation to meet their daily transportation requirements is to conduct direct interviews with individuals.
 The planning team conducted one-on-one interviews with eight individuals about their transportation needs, experiences, and the challenges they face in getting their transportation needs met in the region.
 The individuals were identified through the stakeholder focus group meetings described in the previous section of this report.
 Each individual volunteered to be interviewed with the understanding that their identity would be kept anonymous in the report.
-An interview guide (see Appendix D) was developed to help ensure consistent discussion topics.
+An interview guide (see Appendix C) was developed to help ensure consistent discussion topics.
+Appendix D presents the full interview notes.
 The following summarizes highlights from each interview.